AppMap Agent for Python

 Installation

-If your project uses pip for dependency management, add the appmap package to the requirements file or install it directly with
+If your project uses pip for dependency management, add the appmap package to the project’s requirements file or install it directly.
+Specifying the --require-virtualenv switch ensures that it will only be installed in a virtual environment.

 poetry add --group=dev appmap